WeiquanZhan/WeiquanZhan.github.io/_pages/about.md

 ## Research Vision

 My long-term goal is to establish a research program centered on mineral interface engineering, bridging sustainable construction materials and resource recovery.
-By understanding how mineral interfaces regulate ion transport, interfacial bonding, and chemcial reactivity, I aim to develop next-generation materials and processes for low-carbon construction, circular resource utilization, and critical metal security.
+By understanding how mineral interfaces regulate ion transport, interfacial bonding, and chemical reactivity, I aim to develop next-generation materials and processes for low-carbon construction, circular resource utilization, and critical metal security.

 ## Research Themes